-We are halfway through the year 2019, and globally recognized companies are becoming comfortable with the concept of Bitcoin or at least pursuing a cryptocurrency project of their own.
+We are halfway through 2019, and globally recognized companies are becoming comfortable with the concept of Bitcoin, or at least pursuing a cryptocurrency project of their own.

 JP Morgan Coin

 In mid-February, JP Morgan Chase, the sixth largest bank in the world, announced that it was going to conduct a trial for its dollar-backed cryptocurrency dubbed JPM Coin.